maanasb01/Taskmaster-Microsoft-Todo-PC-App-FullStack-Clone/server/README.md

 # TaskMaster Server

-TaskMaster Server is an Express.js backend server for your project.
+TaskMaster Server is an Express.js backend server for the Taskmaster.

+The Taskmaster backend leverages `MongoDB with Mongoose for the database`, `Express with the Express-Validator library for the server`, and implements `bcryptJS for secure password storage` and `json-web-token for authentication`.
+To enhance security, `httpOnly cookies are utilized for authentication`.
+Regular data updates are managed through the `node-cron library`.

 ## Table of Contents